 Jeff Raab is a theatre artist, musician, teaching artist, graphic designer, origami artist, and tends to immerse himself in whatever passions he discovers along the way.
-He is currently based in Arlington, VA, pursuing his MFA in Classical Acting at the Academy of Classical Acting/George Washington University.

-As an educational theater teaching artist, Jeff teaches regularly through the educational wing of ARC Stages, including acting, voice/speech/dialects, movement, and directing students in full-length productions.
+As an educational theater teaching artist, Jeff teaches regularly through the educational wing of Arc Stages, including acting, voice/speech/dialects, movement, and directing students in full-length productions.
 He has also taught through Inside Broadway in New York City, and at the White Plains Performing Arts Center, New Stage Theatre, Lighthouse Youth Theater, Westchester Broadway Theater, New Generation Theatre, and the South Dakota and Texas Shakespeare Festivals.
 Jeff is also an international guest artist at Burgh Healthy Hub in Australia, where he has devised and directed original productions for the school incorporating circus, drama, parkour, and dance.

 Jeff was a founding member of Libra Theater Company, a non-profit theater based in New York City dedicated to mounting quality New York productions while honoring the commitments of its artists.
 Jeff served as Literary Director until 2013, and has been creatively involved with many of their productions.
 He has also worked administratively with Off-Broadway’s York Theatre and Classic Stage Company.

-In addition to his pursuits as a performing artist, Jeff is an origami artist and teacher through Taro’s Origami Studio in Brooklyn, NY, and a resident graphic designer at Arc Stages, specializing in theatrical promotional materials.
+- In addition to his pursuits as a performing artist, Jeff is an origami artist and teacher through Taro’s Origami Studio in Brooklyn, NY, and a resident graphic designer at Arc Stages, specializing in theatrical promotional materials.